Skip to Content

 Rumble device, temporary car insurance, learner driver insurance, short term cover

-Sean O'Neill white clock learner driver3 minute read Guides Learner Drivers
+Michael Chapman white clock learner driver3 minute read Guides Learner Drivers

-What is a Rumble Device on the road designed to do?
+What is a rumble device on the road designed to do?

 What is a rumble device?
 A rumble device is a feature of the road that alerts you to a hazard visually, audibly and through a vibrating sensation.
 These are most commonly rumble strips, which are raised lines that cause your car to vibrate and…